aws-samples/disaster-recovery-workshop/workshop/content/labs/advanced/aurora-global-database/_index.en.md

 This lab contains the following tasks:

-1. Create a Lab Environment in the Ohio Region (us-east-2)
+1. Create the Lab Environment
-2. Create a lab environment in the Virginia Region (us-east-1)
-3. Create an Aurora Global Cluster
+2. Create an Aurora Global Cluster

-# 1. Create a Lab Environment in the Ohio Region (us-east-2)
+# 1. Create the Lab Environment

- <h4>Acesse o AWS Management Console </h4>
+ <h4>Access AWS Management Console </h4>

 You can access the console at: <a href="https://console.aws.amazon.com/" target="_blank">https://console.aws.amazon.com/</a> or through the single sign-on (SSO) mechanism provided by your organization.